 Coach status and coaching certification are two core components that share our vision of ensuring a safe environment for all equestrians.

-NCCP Coach Status (License) vs. Coaching Certification
+Coach Status vs. NCCP Coaching Certification

 Coach Status and Coaching Certification are two independent rankings that work in tandem to verify all safety, screening, and coaching education requirements have been met.
 Only coaches who are EC NCCP certified AND licensed are permitted to deliver and/or evaluate the Rookie Riders and Learn to Ride & Drive programs.